Gabr1el20/holbertonschool-shell/basics/README.md

-rm /tmp/my_first_directory/betty: delete the file betty in the descripted directory rm -r /tmp/my_first_directory: delete the directory mentioned. cd - : changes the working directory to the previous one.
+rm /tmp/my_first_directory/betty: delete the file betty in the descripted directory rm -r /tmp/my_first_directory: delete the directory mentioned. cd - : changes the working directory to the previous one. ls -a ../basics ../ /boot: list all files of the directories mentioned.